ga4gh/ga4gh-schemas/doc/source/api/genotypephenotype.rst

 ...
 }
 >>>

-| The system should respond with features that match on the field described.
+| The system should respond with features that match on the field(s) described.

+Additionally, the GenomicFeatureQuery, PhenotypeQuery are `query by example` where an array of Feature or PhenotypeInstance are provided.
+Unfortunately, these core model entities are relatively stringently defined.
+For example:
+Feature has all of the following properties mandatory:[id,parentId,childIds,featureSetId,referenceName,start,end,strand,featureType,attributes]
+This creates queries of the form
+{"features": [{"id":"123", "parentId":null, "childIds":null, ... }]}
+Besides the ergonomic challenges for the client,  it creates interpretation challenges for the query engine.
+The same use represented as a TermQuery would be:
+{"features": [{"term":{"id":"123"}}]}

+GenomicFeatureQuery, PhenotypeQuery would remain for those use cases where a client has previously retrieved an object from the server.